jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-06-01-why-does-not-God-reveal-himself-physically.md

 _"Wait...
 You there...
 I'm the one who programmed you."_

-The 'you there' program is shocked. _"The one I am skeptical of is the one who programmed me?",_ he thought to himself.
-Well, Juan is a skeptic himself so it is just normal for him to teach his skepticism to the programs he makes.
+The _'you there'_ program is shocked. _"The one I am skeptical of is the one who programmed me?",_ he thought to himself.
+Well, Juan is a skeptic himself so it is just normal for him to teach his skepticism to the programs he had made.

-I'm going to go out from this virtual world, then I'm going to eliminate you at exactly 4pm today, then start installing you back, with a little bit of extra functionality, at exactly 7pm.
-Would that prove to you that I'm from the outside world?
+_I'm going to go out from this virtual world, then I'm going to eliminate you at exactly 4pm today, then start installing you back, with a little bit of extra functionality, at exactly 7pm.
+Would that prove to you that I'm from the outside world?_

 ...
 10 years later...